 Self-heating due to the flow of current in the package IP conductor should be considered during the design of any current sensing system.
-The sensor, printed circuit board (PCB), and contacts to the PCB generate heat and act as a heat sink as current moves through the system.
+The sensor, printed circuit board (PCB), and contacts to the PCB will generate heat and act as a heat sink as current moves through the system.

-The thermal response is highly dependent on PCB layout, copper thickness, cooling techniques, and profile of the injected current.
-The current profile includes peak current value, current "ontime," and duty cycle.
+The thermal response is highly dependent on PCB layout, copper thickness, cooling techniques, and the profile of the injected current.
+The current profile includes peak current value, current on-time, and duty cycle.

-Placing vias under the copper pads of the Allegro current sensor evaluation board minimizes the current path resistance and improves heat-sinking to the PCB, while vias outside of the pads limit the current path to the top of the PCB trace and have worse heat-sinking capability when placed under the part (see Figure 4 and Figure 5).
-The ACSEVB-CB5 includes in-pad vias and is recommended to improve thermal performance.
+Placing vias under the copper pads of the Allegro current sensor evaluation board minimizes the current path resistance and improves heatsinking to the PCB, while vias outside of the pads limit the current path to the top of the PCB trace and have worse heatsinking under the part (see Figure 4 and Figure 5 below).
+The ACSEVB-EX12 does include vias in pad and is recommended to improve thermal performance.